 Per HUD’s online portal, the first three letters mean:

 The label number shall be etched or stamped with a 3 letter designation which identifies the production inspection primary inspection agency and which the Secretary shall assign.

-What exactly does “the production inspection primary inspection agency’ mean?
+But, what exactly does “the production inspection primary inspection agency’ mean?

-It’s the third party inspection agency that inspected the home at the factory.
+It’s just the third party inspection agency that inspected the home at the factory.